vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 # Building a Product Details Page

 <div class="alert alert-warning">
 For this recipe, knowledge on how the flex-layout works is required.
-If you have any doubts regarding it, we strongly recommend you access its own <a href="https://vtex.io/docs/recipes/layout/using-flex-layout">documentation</a>.`
+If you have any doubts regarding it, we strongly recommend you to access its own <a href="https://vtex.io/docs/recipes/layout/using-flex-layout">documentation</a>.`
 </div>

 ### Introduction